-For centuries, the volcanic rocks that form the Milos islands have been dug and extracted for use as raw materials.
-It is only befitting for a museum to be dedicated to that end.
+For centuries, the volcanic rocks that form the Milos islands are in use as raw materials.
+It is only befitting for a museum to exist for that reason.

-Do pass by to catch a glimpse of Milos’ mineral past.
+Do pass by to catch a glimpse of Milos’ geologic past.

 Archaeological Museum of Milos

 Other than mining, the island of Milos has also been excavated by archeologists and history enthusiasts for ages.

 Again a museum that is for showcasing these milestones has been erected on the island.
 That is the Archaeological Museum of Milos.

 It mainly displays the artifacts, tools, and names of the persons who are involved in the trade.
 It pays to spend some time here to catch up with these.

 Located in Plaka and founded in 1967, this museum exists to showcase the past of the Melian people.
 It mainly focuses on the history of the island after the 17th century.

 The museum contains artifacts, books, literature, and furniture from that period.
 You wish to spend some time there to see these relics.
 They relate to the glorious past of the inhabitants of the island.